Hay fever | Mate hei

 Print this page

 Hay fever is inflammation of the lining of your nose, eyes, throat and sinuses due to an allergy.
-When cells in these areas come into contact with an allergen, they release histamine, which causes inflammation.
+When cells in these areas come into contact with an allergen, or trigger, they release the chemical histamine which causes inflammation.

-Most often this response is triggered by grass pollen.
-Other allergens that can cause hay fever, include:
+Most often this response is triggered by plant pollen, especially grasses.
+Other allergens that can cause hay fever include:

 • house dust mites